gchq/sleeper/docs/13-trino.md

 ```
 In order to construct a query which will execute correctly:

 - When tables are joined together, the last table in the SQL query is usually scanned first.
-In the expression 'table1
+In the expression `table1
-  INNER JOIN table2', table2 will be scanned first, so make sure that the rowkey for table1 is the join key extracted
+  INNER JOIN table2`, table2 will be scanned first, so make sure that the rowkey for table1 is the join key extracted
   from table2.
-- Look at the query plan by running EXPLAIN SELECT...
-In the query plan, look for the ScanProject and ScanFilterProject
+- Look at the query plan by running `EXPLAIN SELECT...` In the query plan, look for the ScanProject and ScanFilterProject
   rows, which contain _tupledomain_ and _dynamicfilter_ fields.
 These tell you what static and dynamic filters are being
   applied.
 The table at the end of the query plan is usually the one that is scanned first.